 Everyone in the restaurant industry knows we live and die by our margins, and they are astronomically thin by design.
+Not to mention, the scheduled labor and staff on top of that.
 Very few industries have to pay out-of-pocket for transient inventories which are depleted and restocked on a weekly basis.
 In an attempt to recoup some costs, restaurants often make one or more of the following decisions:

 - Overcharging customers for menu items